fitbenchmarking/fitbenchmarking/docs/source/extending/fitting_results.rst

-- Any new FittingResult attributes which should be plotted on the compare scatter should be added to the ``plottable_attributes`` list in :meth:`~fitbenchmarking.results_processing.compare_scatter.CompareScatterDataModel.get_plottable_attributes` and to the :meth:`CompareScatterDataModel._known_mappings` dictionary of human readable attributes in the same class
+- Any new FittingResult attributes which should be plotted on the compare scatter should be added to the ``plottable_attributes`` list in :meth:`~fitbenchmarking.results_processing.compare_scatter.CompareScatterDataModel.get_plottable_attributes` and to the dictionary of human readable attributes in the same class (:meth:`CompareScatterDataModel._known_mappings`)

 - Any calculations should be performed when initialising the FittingResult.